-- 1. for each transition t, there is a marking M (reachable from i) that enables t - 2. for each token put in place i, one and only one token eventually appears in the place o - 3. when a token is in place o, all other places are empty
+- 1. for each transition t, there is a marking M (reachable from i) that enables t - 2. for each token put in place i, one token eventually appears in the place o - 3. when a token is in place o, all other places are empty